Traditional load estimation

 When the site is busy, the server takes longer to process requests - you'll have noticed this on other sites when things are busy, that you're waiting longer for pages.
 This increases the average time your server takes to process a single HTTP request (4), which decreases the maximum throughput.
 So take the 278 visitors per minute and halve it.
 Then halve it again.
 You're probably realistically looking at about 70 new visitors per minute at maximum load.

-Other confounding factors include caching, which means your visitors' browsers may not need to make every single request for every single page - this tends to increase the number of new visitors per minute your server can handle.
+Other confounding factors include caching, which means your visitors' browsers may not need to make every single request for every single page - this tends mean the server needs fewer resources and can increase the number of new visitors per minute your server can handle.
+Load balancers that distribute load across several servers, and serving static content rather than dynamic pages can also speed up your server process, as each server requires fewer resources.

-You'll also find that not all the pages take the same time to complete.
-Database searches and updates take the longest, so you will have a bottleneck somewhere in your process where people pile up, waiting for credit card details to be processed and orders stored, or waiting for availability to be checked.
-Every transaction flow has a slowest step so there is always a bottleneck somewhere.
-In that case, you want to set your Queue Rate low enough to ensure that your server has capacity to process enough people concurrently for the slowest step in your process so that people don't pile up there.
+You'll also find that not all the pages take the same time to complete, as some require fewer resources than others to produce and serve.
+Database searches, search queries and updates take the longest, so you will have a bottleneck somewhere in your process where people pile up, waiting for credit card details to be processed and orders stored, or waiting for availability to be checked.
+Every transaction flow has a slowest step so there is always a bottleneck somewhere, and there is always a maximum value answer to the question how many concurrent users can a web server handle - and there may be several limits involved.
+In that case, you want to set your Queue Rate low enough to ensure that your server has cpu time capacity to process enough people concurrently for the slowest step in your process so that people don't pile up there.
 Otherwise your webserver can literally grind to a halt.

 So what do I do?